 The books on the 2020 shortlist shine a light on imperialism, colonialism, oppression and conflict, often by giving voice to those seen as merely subject to it.

-The jury has chosen 12 exceptional titles to be longlisted for the 2018 Cundill History Prize.
-The shortlist of eight will be announced at Canada House, London, on 25 September.
+The jurors have chosen 16 exceptional titles to be longlisted for the 2020 Cundill History Prize.